erdemonal/eautonome/README.md

 # The Eautonome Ontology

 The Eautonome Ontology is an OWL ontology for residential water end-use monitoring.
-It was developed within the Eautonome greywater monitoring system of the OPUR programme at LEESU, École des Ponts ParisTech.
+It was developed within the Eautonome greywater monitoring system of the OPUR programme at LEESU, ENPC, Institut Polytechnique de Paris.

 The ontology reuses SOSA/SSN for the representation of observations and ETSI SAREF4WATR for water-domain terminology.
 It aligns the two vocabularies at the class level and extends them with concepts for household end-use attribution, including measurement points, rooms, pipe configurations, and consumption events.